JohannesBuchner/space-of-inference-spaces/README.rst

 The code pipelines that support the various inference problems are extensive and complex.
 To allow a reproducible build that runs anywhere, a combination of conda and docker is used.
-The image/Dockerfile tells docker how to build an image (similar to a virtual machine) that can be entered.
+The image/Dockerfile tells docker how to build an image (similar to a virtual machine).
-To build the docker image, and install all the software in it.
+To build the docker image, install all the software in it, and then enter the compute environment, follow these instructions.

 In the image/ folder, run::